 - alter, improve or upgrade something that was existing

 - include the purchase of furnishings and equipment for the property

 Capital expenses aren’t allowable and can’t be claimed against your rental income but you should keep records of them as you might be able to set them against Capital Gains Tax if you sell the property in the future.

-Examples of capital expenses that wouldn’t normally be allowable.
+There are examples of capital expenses that wouldn’t normally be allowable.
 But they may qualify for replacement domestic item relief.
 These include:

 - adding an extension